Search this Site

 Our cheerful chairlady, followed up Norman’s talk by giving a cheque to Peter Ginn for the planting of new proteas at the George Botanical Gardens.
 As Peter gratefully received the money, he said the existing proteas there had come to the end of their life span and it was necessary for new proteas to be planted to maintain the habitat of the Cape sugarbirds.

-And as was expected, our lunch at the popular local restaurant, Montecello was excellent and enjoyed by all!
+And as was expected, our lunch at Sedgefield's popular local restaurant, Montecello was excellent and enjoyed by all!

 Peter Ginn is well-known and much loved for his generous sharing of his broad knowledge of all things pertaining to the natural history of Southern Africa.
 With qualifications in Geology, Geography and Chemistry combined with the discipline of Athletics coach and referee, he is clearly a man who enjoys being in the outdoors.

 The wonderful personalized Peter Ginn Bird Safaris were suspended due to the ill-health of his wife, Liz but she lost her battle with cancer in July 2012.
 During her illness Peter stayed close and held local Bird Identification courses on a regular basis in the Garden Route area.
-In time to come he may resume his safaris.
+He continues to hold one day workshops from time to time.

 It is an excellent book for beginners of all ages.

-“Basic Bird ID in Southern Africa” can be purchased directly from Peter for R75-00 plus postage.
+Signed copies of “Basic Bird ID in Southern Africa” can be purchased directly from Peter for R140-00 (plus postage if it needs to be posted.
+See details below.)

 Notes from Pat Nurse - LBC Chairlady